SectorLabs/django-postgres-extra/docs/index.md

         }

 4. Make sure all models that inherit from `psqlextra.models.PostgresModel` or use the `psqlextra.manager.PostgresManager`.
 Without this, most features **do not work**.

+5. Read the documentation about the custom database engine to avoid common pitfalls: [Database engine](/db-engine) .

 ## Requirements
 In order to use this package, your project must be using: